- Starts at: 09:30h

 2517 JN The Hague

-The Asser Institute will hold its second Doing Business Right Winter Academy - from 28 January to 1 February 2019.
-The academy is an educational programme dedicated to the growing field of business and human rights.
+The Asser Institute will hold its second Doing Business Right Winter Academy, an educational programme dedicated to the growing field of business and human rights.

 A hands-on comprehensive programme